ursatile/css4eng/304-using-css-grid.md

 Like flexbox, grid is based on the idea of a container element which contains a number of items.
 A CSS grid is fundamentally defined by two things.

 First, the grid itself: how many rows and columns, and -- optionally -- the widths of the columns and the heights of the rows.
+Rows and columns are collectively known as *tracks*, so  *track size refers to either a row height or a column width depending on the context.

 Second: how items should be placed in the grid.
 Do we fill each row and then move down to the next row, or fill each column and then move across to the next column -- and what happens when we run out of space?

-If we just take an element likdee a `<div> and say "hey, that's a grid", it looks like nothing happens - because the default grid works exactly like the flow model; items take up the full width of the container, and we stack from the top downwards:
+If we just take an element like a `<div> and say "hey, that's a grid", it looks like nothing happens - because the default grid works exactly like the flow model; items take up the full width of the container, and we stack from the top downwards:

 {% example default-grid.html elements="style" iframe %}